holland01/YAQ3R/notes/specific-todos.md

 // Get it working first, though.

 [unnamed]
-* Review the section in the Q3 Shader Manual for the tcModScale effect; it should shed some light on issues happening with the renderer's current implementation.

-[unnamed]
 * Allocate a separate default shader for models which always blends the color mapped value in the texture with the vertex diffuse light/color.

-[unnamed]
-* Go through each effect function entry in the lookup table found in effect_shader.cpp.
-There should be a return false in the event that the evaluated token params aren't recognized.
-Log these.

-Also log any situations where a token key for the lookup table itself isn't recognized (this check is right before the table is used).